- Military Basics

 Reasons to get married

-Thinking of marrying a service member?
-There are lots of great reasons to marry — but have you thought about the key factors that it takes for a lifelong commitment?
+Thinking of getting married?
+There are lots of great reasons to tie the knot — but have you thought about the key factors that it takes for a lifelong commitment?
 Review our checklist and articles that see if your relationship is military strong.
 Marriage may be right for both of you if:

-- You can imagine yourself together far into the future.
+- You can imagine yourselves together far into the future.

 - You share the same basic values.